euxcet/thulearn2018/README.md

 learn --help
 ```

-This will show all the subcommands you can use basically, including downloading all the new files, listing the deadlines and submitting your homework.
+This will show all the subcommands you can use basically, including downloading all the new files, listing the deadlines and submitting your work.

+### Login Authentication

 For login authentication, please run